JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 Overall, I run three groups of tests here:

  - Keeping the beam gains and flux densities constant at 1.0
  - Varying the flux densities with frequency and keeping the beam gains constant at 1.0.
-When varying the flux, I set the Stokes I flux of each component to it's index + 1, so we end up with a range of fluxes between 1 and 25.
-I set the spectral index to -0.8.
+I set all components to just be Stokes I, as the other polarisations are tested elsewhere.
+There are 10 POWER_LAW, 10 CURVED_POWER_LAW, and 5 LIST type components, each with randomly generated values.
+Equivalent C code is used to calculate the expected fluxes
  - Varying the beam gains with frequency and keeping the flux densities constant at 1.0.
 As the beam can vary with time, frequency, and direction on sky, I assign each beam gain a different value.
 As *num_freqs*num_times*num_components* = 375, I set the real of all beam gains to :math:`\frac{1}{375}(B_{\mathrm{ind}} + 1)`, where :math:`B_{\mathrm{ind}}` is the beam value index.
 This way we get a unique value between 0 and 1 for all beam gains, allowing us to test time/frequency is handled correctly by the function under test

 Each set of tests is run for all six primary beam types, so a total of 18 tests